pukmajster/funky/README.md

-# Keith
+# Funky

-Keith is an open-source mods manager for L4D2, developed with Electron, Svelte and SkeletonUI.
+Funky is an open-source mods manager for L4D2, developed with Electron, Svelte and SkeletonUI.

 ![App](/resources/app.png)